Rawan199812/401-data-structure/data_structure/data_structure/tree/README.md

 - postOrder():  return a collection from a postorder traversal
 - print_tree() :  return collection passed on the traversal order methodes
 - find_maximum_value() : return the maximum value in a Binary Tree
+- breadth_first_traversal(): return a list of the values in the tree in the order they were encountered.

 Binary Search Tree: